The Ultimate Guide to Planning Your Glacier National Park Elopement in 7 Easy Steps

 - AWhat drew you in on choosing Glacier National Park as the location for your elopement?

-- AWhen you initially think of your Glacier National Park elopement day, what words come to mind?
+- AWhen you initially think of your Montana elopement day, what words come to mind?
 What do you picture the two of you doing?
 What kind of landscapes were you drawn to when researching this location online?

 Answering these questions will help you enter the next steps of planning with a clear mindset of what led you to choose to elope in Glacier National Park and the values that the two of you have.

-When planning your elopement day in Glacier National Park, I cannot emphasize enough how much of a game-changer it is to find a photographer that not only knows extensive information about the area but that you connect with, too.
+When planning your Montana elopement day, I cannot emphasize enough how much of a game-changer it is for you two to find a photographer that not only knows extensive information about the area but that you connect with, too.

-Think about it – this person just isn’t another vendor at your wedding where 100+ other people will be in attendance.
-They’re essentially third-wheeling one of the most important days of your life, helping you plan an experience that dreams are made of, and capturing it all for you to treasure for years to come.
+Think about it – on a day as intimate as your elopement, a photographer just isn’t another vendor at your wedding where 100+ other people will be in attendance.
+They’re essentially third-wheeling one of the most important days of your life so far, helping you plan an experience that dreams are made of, and capturing it all for you to treasure for years to come.

 Outside of the park, I really love staying in the more rustic cabins (or tent camping) at the West Glacier KOA and the Saint Mary KOA.
 If you prefer to stay in hotels and have more modern amenities and access to a variety of restaurants and shopping, the Lodge at Whitefish Lake and the Firebrand Hotel in Whitefish, Montana are located about 40 minutes from the west entrance of Glacier National Park and are both beautiful lodging options located close to many shops and restaurants!

 A special use permit is required for anyone looking to have their wedding or elopement ceremony in Glacier National Park.
-At only $100, obtaining your permit is inexpensive and a super-easy process overall.
+At only $125, obtaining your permit is inexpensive and a super-easy process overall!
 The people at the permit office are always so friendly and willing to help answer any and all questions you might have about the permitting process.
+Although the process is easy, I reccomend submiting your permit as early as possible due to the increasing popularity of weddings in Glacier.

 Follow this link to visit the park’s website page that contains more information about obtaining a permit in Glacier National Park as well as the form you need to fill out and mail in.